Your new Agent-First CMS

 0 config

-No YAML.
-No env files.
 The HTML is the config.
+Let your agent do it.

 0 database

-Content lives in a JSON file.
-Version it with git.
+Content lives in static files.
+Full version control with git.

 0 lock-in

 Remove the attributes.
+Take your code and go.
 You still have a working site.

 0 learning